ember-cli/ember-cli.github.io/_posts/2013-04-06-developing-addons-and-blueprints.md

 available by name.

-Then run `npm link <addon-name>` in any hosting application project root to make a link to your addon in your `node_modules` directory.
+Then run `npm link <addon-name>` in any hosting application project root to make a link to your addon in your `node_modules` directory, and add the addon to the `package.json`.
 Any change in your addon will now directly take effect in any project that links to it this way (see [npm-tricks](http://www.devthought.com/2012/02/17/npm-tricks) for more details).